Akrouma03/Java-TCP-Chat-room/README.md

 * Step-By-Step guide on how to run the CLI application.
 * Run Host.java, in this case I done this through Visual Studio Code however most IDE's that support java should work.
-* In the IDE run the Host.java file and open the command prompt.
-* Using command prompt, use the CD command to find the directory of the source code and execute the following:
+* Once you have ran Host.java.
+Using command prompt, CD into the directory of the source code and execute the following:
 ```
 javac Client.java
 ```